On this page:

 The following information and documentation must be submitted in a trademark registration application:

-if the applicant is not domiciled in this jurisdiction, a local service address must be provided.
+if the applicant is not domiciled in a particular jurisdiction, a local service address must be provided.

 The right to use a mark can be exercised either by the registered proprietor or a registered user.